Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Cognitive

-Lack of proper sleep hurts a teen’s cognitive abilities.
-This translates to poor memory, inability to make decisions or exercise good judgment, difficulty paying attention, and poor reaction time.3
+Lack of proper sleep hurts a teen’s cognitive abilities7.
+This translates to poor memory, inability to make decisions or exercise good judgment, difficulty paying attention, and poor reaction time.

-Not getting enough rest affects different parts of the brain, and one of the main portions of the brain that suffers most from sleep deprivation is the amygdala, which controls the fight-or-flight response6.
-When the amygdala is impacted by sleep deprivation, research shows this can cause physical and verbal aggression, anxiety, low energy, or brain fog.
-This is true for children, teens, and adults alike.6
+Not getting enough rest affects different parts of the brain, and one of the main portions of the brain that suffers from sleep deprivation is the amygdala8, which controls the fight-or-flight response.
+When the amygdala is impacted by sleep deprivation, research suggests this could make you more emotionally reactive and distracted.8

 Effects of Sleep Deprivation on Teens